seek-oss/listo/README.md

 Use questionnaires and checklists to make it easy to do the right thing, regarding the software you build.

 ## About

 Checklists are at the heart of Listo, empowering engineering teams to perform a web-based self-assessment, which results in a Trello board containing the essential security, reliability and architecture requirements from our RFCs, tailored to a project's objectives.

-> A more detailed blog post can be found [on SEEK's Tech Blog](INSERT LINK).
+A more detailed blog post can be found [on SEEK's Tech Blog](INSERT LINK).

 ## Getting Listo Running Locally

 The quickest way to get Listo running locally is to launch it via Docker Compose.

-1. Install Docker and Docker Compose (Mac can install both [here](https://docs.docker.com/docker-for-mac/install/).
+1. Install Docker and Docker Compose (Mac users can install both [here](https://docs.docker.com/docker-for-mac/install/)).
 2. Create an [env.sh](examples/TEMPLATE_env.sh) file in the root directory:

   ```bash